Skip to Content

 Key Information

-• Noise levels will be minimal during flight, though they may be moderate during takeoff and landing.
+• Noise levels were minimal during flight, though they were moderate during takeoff and landing.

-• Drones will fly at an approximate height of 200 to 300 feet.
+• Drones flew at an approximate height of 200 to 300 feet.

-• Drones will be FAA-registered and operated by certified drone pilots.
+• Drones were FAA-registered and operated by certified drone pilots.

-• Fixed-wing drones will be used for surveys.
+• Fixed-wing drones were used for surveys.
 Please see the reference photo for an example.

 Construction-Related Impacts